 >>> Ref.
 VedaBase => Srimad-Bhagavatam 1.3.27 -- Los Angeles, October 2, 1972

-He used to say that the Americans look like “Vaikuntha-men” when they shave, dress saffron robes, put tilaka and kanthi-mala.
-He also often mentioned that once he met a Christian priest who told him that his disciples looked ‘bright-faced’, and also that people in general asked him if they were Americans.
+He used to say that the Americans look like “Vaikuntha-men” when they shave, dress in saffron robes, and put tilaka and kanthi-mala.
+He also often mentioned that once he met a Christian priest who told him that his disciples looked bright-faced, and also that people in general asked him if they were Americans.
 In fact, they are not anymore.
 Just by contacting the atmosphere in the temples they also became vaikuntha.
-I could experience this at the first occasion I visited the temple.
+I could experience this on the first occasion I visited the temple.
 As soon as I stepped inside, I felt as if fluctuating in the aroma of incense.
-The floor and the walls looked shining, and I wondered: ‘which place is this?!’
-Finally, when I had the darsana of Lord Jagannatha, I definitely experienced a change in body and mind- at once and for good, just as it happened to the four Kumaras.
+The floor and the walls looked shining, and I wondered: “Which place is this?!”
+Finally, when I had the darsana of Lord Jagannatha, I definitely experienced a change in body and mind, at once and for good, just as it happened to the four Kumaras.

 pumsam gatim mrgayatam iha yoga-margair